What does a Sales Associate do?

 Responsibilities:

-- Engage with customers to understand their needs and provide product recommendations.
+- Engage customers by identifying their needs and providing product recommendations.

 Qualifications

-- High school diploma or equivalent; a degree in business or a related field is a plus.
+- High school diploma or equivalent required; associate's degree or higher is a plus.

 Is becoming a Sales Associate a good career path?